Going to en Martinique: Formalities and administrative steps

 The cost of living in Martinique is 30% higher than in mainland France for some basic foodstuffs.
 For your daily purchases, Martinique has supermarket chains identical to those in mainland France.
 It is rather the bill that will surprise you!
 Food is much more expensive.
 This is due to the cost of transport and various taxes, including dock dues.
 However, VAT is lower (8.5%).
 To reduce your budget, turn to local products, especially local vegetables.
 The problem is knowing how to cook them, which is not easy for beginners!

-Citizens of Canada and the United States are admitted without a visa for a stay of less than 3 months on simple official proof of identity.
-Minors must be in possession of a passport.
+Nationals of Canada and the United States are admitted without a visa for a stay of less than 3 months, on simple official proof of identity.
+Minors must be in possession of a national identity card.

-Beware of entry conditions for your pets.
-Find out before your departure how they can accompany you: www.vosdroits.service-public.fr, or the website of the Société Centrale Canine www.scc.asso.fr.
+Please note entry requirements for pets.
+Find out before you leave how they can accompany you: www.vosdroits.service-public.fr, or visit the Société Centrale Canine website www.scc.asso.fr.

-Before leaving, remember to photocopy all your documents (passport, license).
-In case of loss or theft, it will be much easier to renew them with the consular authorities.
+A word of advice: before you leave, remember to photocopy all your documents (passport, license).
+In the event of loss or theft, this will make it much easier to renew them with the consular authorities.
 You can also keep copies on the official website (mon.service-public.fr).
-All you have to do is create an account and scan all your identity documents and other important documents into the confidential area.
+Simply create an account and scan all your identity papers and other important documents into the confidential area.

 A valid driver's license is required in Martinique.